 We designed this how-to guide as a start-up trucking company checklist to help you start a successful business in the trucking industry and how you can fund it with a trucking factoring service, thoroughly preparing you for decades of success.

 Like every small start-up, a new trucking company requires significant planning that begins with a dynamic document known as a business plan.
-This is an opportunity for entrepreneurs to plan for expected (and unexpected) expenses and revenue, as well as brainstorm the operations needed to make the business run smoothly.
+This is an opportunity for entrepreneurs to plan for expected (and unexpected) expenses and revenue and brainstorm the operations needed to make the business run smoothly.

 For the trucking industry, this usually means working as an owner-operator.
 These types of business owners will need a commercial driver’s license.
-Or perhaps the structure of the fleet will be different: Some business owners do not drive.
-Independent contractors work under another company.
+Or the structure of the fleet will be different: Some business owners do not drive but use independent contractors working for another company.
 Whatever is decided, this company description will be your business’s foundation and the type of trucking company factor financing you use.

 Whether the business focuses on dry vans, reefers, or flatbeds, check out the competition: research other courier firms, for-hire carriers, or those who haul refrigerated goods.
 Talk to brokers and shippers.
 Look at their accident reports and see the feedback on drivers from customers.
 This work will help set a new start-up apart.